petbrain/amw/README.md

 Everything that follows conversion specifier is treated as a raw value.
 Therefore, comments are not allowed immediately after conversion specifier.
-But they can follow simple values:
+But they can follow simple values or be a part of the block if conversion specifier is followed by line break:
 ```
 :float: 100  # numeric value

+:float:
+  # numeric value
+  100
 ```

 However, if a value is an explicitly denoted literal text or raw value, the comment will be